19 Mar 2019

 22 Mar 2018

 From the 1st March as the temperature increases, reptile survey season begins.
-Reptiles such as slow worms, grass snakes and the common lizard are European protected species, and protected by UK law.
+Reptiles such as smooth snakes and sand lizards are European protected species, whilst, adders, grass snakes, common lizards and slow worms are protected by UK law.

 14 Mar 2018